omarwasfi/omarwasfi/README.md

 ### Hi there 👋
  I'm Omar wasfi from Ismailia,Egypt.
-I Started Coding 2014 - I Was just hopping to make the exesting games at that time better 😂..
+I Started Coding 2014 - I Was just hopping to make the existing games at that time better 😂..
  The journy of leaning coding was pretty intersting for me and I loved it so much.

  - 🔭 I’m currently working primarily as Backend .net developer.